TOMMYEAHHH/STM32F10X-for-FX1N/README.md

 * **Comments**: The source code currently contains **Chinese comments**.
 * **Known Issues**: The English localized version is still under development.
 You may encounter encoding issues (mojibake) in certain environments.
 Full internationalization (i18n) and encoding fixes are planned for future updates.
 * **Porting Recommendation:** If switching to a high-capacity chip (such as F103VET6, where one page is 2KB), the erase address offset must be rewritten; otherwise, areas that should not be erased will be erased.
+* **First-time to use:** After writing in  the hex program, please perform a PLC erase  first.